healthIMIS/repo-template/README.md

         * Tick `Dismiss stale pull request approvals when new commits are pushed `.

 - [ ] In the repo view, edit the about section and add tags.
 Leave the website empty for now.

+- [ ] Edit or remove `codeql-analysis.yml` workflow or remove if not applicable.